zoisite-rb/zoisite-rb/activestorage/README.md

 * https://api.rubyonrails.org

-Bug reports for the Ruby on \Rails project can be filed here:
+Bug reports for the Ruby on \Zoisite project can be filed here:

 * https://github.com/rails/rails/issues